-The purpose of this policy is to provide electronic card key and metal key access to offices of University of Texas System Administration employees located at the System Administration Complex facilities, to control security and access to the complex, and to maintain control of the number of keys issued to employees.
+The purpose of this policy is to provide electronic card key and metal key access to offices of University of Texas System Administration employees located at the U. T. System Administration Building (UTSB), to control security and access to the complex, and to maintain control of the number of keys issued to employees.

 Sec.
 2 Issuance of Keys

-2.1 Routine access to locked System Administration facilities or areas within those facilities that is required for the performance of an employee's assigned duties will be provided through the issuance of an appropriate key to allow entry.
+2.1 Routine access to locked UTSB or areas within those facilities that is required for the performance of an employee’s assigned duties will be provided through the issuance of an appropriate key to allow entry.

-a) The Facilities Manager has immediate responsibility for the issuance of metal keys and for maintaining records of all keys issued for access to System Administration facilities.
+a) The U. T. System Office of Capital Projects, Facilities Management (Facilities Manager) has immediate responsibility for the issuance of metal keys and for maintaining records of all keys issued for access to System Administration facilities.

 i. may not lend or otherwise permit any type of keys issued to them to be used by any person not authorized;